mdjurdj1/javascript-inheritance-patterns-v-000/README.md

 assembled Fthugënbøller bookcase as the *object*.

 JavaScript uses prototypal OO.
-Instead of creating a nonfunctional class definition, we actually create the object, which is then used as a prototype to create other objects.
+Instead of creating a nonfunctional class definition, we actually create the object, which is then used as aa prototype to create other objects.

 In the real world, this would be like taking a bunch of laminated wood